 The Board of Directors

 The Board of Directors meets at least four times a year to determine Faurecia’s business, financial and economic strategies and oversee their implementation.
-The Board of Directors currently consists of thirteen members, of which two represent the employees.
+The Board of Directors currently consists of fourteen members, of which two represent the employees.
 Nine of its members are independent.

 *Excluding employees representatives